Traffic signals and pedestrian crossings

 How do you decide where a pedestrian crossing goes?

 We receive many requests each year for new traffic lights and crossings.
-To help use resources to best effect, the site of each request is surveyed and the results compared with national criteria to identify the most needy locations.
+To help use resources to the best effect, the site of each request is surveyed and the results compared with national criteria to identify the most needy locations.

 The main factors measured are the number of people crossing and the amount of traffic using the road.
 Other factors we consider include: